 Nectar Peach Care

 Feed peach trees in early spring annually with well-rotted compost or a 10-10-10 formula.
-You may also use liquid kelp on the foliage every 3 to 4 weeks, but be cautious and only spray when leaves will have time to dry before nightfall.
+You may also use liquid kelp on the foliage every three to four weeks, but be cautious and only spray when leaves will have time to dry before nightfall.
 This will help prevent fungal diseases.

 Prune trees to promote an open center, vase shape.
 Prune in early spring before buds appear.
-Peaches produce fruit on 1-year-old wood.
+Peaches produce fruit on one year old wood.
 Rub off unwanted shoots as they appear to prevent heavy loads at the end of the branches.
 Cut back 1/3 of the wanted branches each season.